c1sc0c0/FLOBO/JOURNAL.md

 * 2024-06-01: Setup initial infrastructure: Jupyter + ChromaDB + CLIPS, let's forget about building a web UI for now.
 * 2024-06-02: Super naive implementation done.
 Need to focus on defining clear inputs, outputs & data sanitization next.
 * 2024-06-05: Manual cleanup of the scanned files.
 Gitbrief side-quest.
 Summarizer for the .txt files.
 * 2024-06-07: Dumped the whole yogadeck set into context.
+Chat with Benjamin.
+* 2024-06-09: Studied the Yan paper in detail.
+Studying the LogiCOT paper.
+* 2024-06-10: Grant rewrite.

 # To Check